Wedding Photography at Cardiff City Hall – The Historic Register Office in Wales’ Capital City

-At the appropriate time, everyone is shown into St David’s Room or St. Dwynwen’s Room for the wedding ceremony.
+Everyone is shown into St David’s Room or St. Dwynwen’s Room at the appropriate time for the wedding ceremony.
 (See ‘Cardiff Register Office Wedding Rooms’ below for further details of which would be suitable for you).

 Also Consider>> The Opulence of De Courceys Manor.

 A Venue Conveniently Located in the Centre of Cardiff

 Cardiff City Hall provides various rooms to suit your wedding style and accommodate the number of guests you have invited.
 It is ideal for couples wishing for intimate wedding ceremonies.
 The building has beautiful hallways that the wedding photographer can capture you and your party walking down before and after your wedding.

 LGBTQ/Same-Sex Wedding Photography at Cardiff City Hall

-If you are having a gay or LGBT+ wedding, then the venue is ideal and caters for all non-religious civil ceremony style same-sex marriages.
+If you have a gay or LGBT+ wedding, then the venue is ideal and caters to all non-religious civil ceremony style same-sex marriages.
 I have photographed several gay weddings at Cardiff Register Office, and the experience for the couple is the same.